Game based learning & schools platform for Relationships Education.

 Make connections.
 Explore relationships.
 Write your own story.

-Relationship Goals is a game-based learning tool and web platform for schools that helps neurodiverse young people and those with learning disabilities (SEND) to understand and practise healthy relationships.
+Relationship Goals is a gaming-based digital tool and web platform for schools.
+It helps neurodiverse young people and those with learning disabilities (SEND) to understand and practise healthy relationships.
+Digital development is funded by the Tech for Good fund.

-Digital development was funded by the Tech for Good fund, which is setup and run by Comic Relief and the Paul Hamlyn Foundation to enable digital innovation in non-profit organisations working to improve people’s lives through technology.
+The Tech for Good fund is set up and run by Comic Relief and the Paul Hamlyn Foundation.
+The fund enables digital innovation in non-profit organisations working to improve people’s lives through technology.

 Tech for Good technology partner

-Tender, a charity working with young people to prevent domestic abuse and sexual violence, asked Milo to be their Tech for Good technology partner to help them on the user experience design and development of a gaming-based digital tool that would strengthen the support that they are able to provide for young people with mild to moderate special educational needs and disabilities (SEND).
+Tender is a charity working with young people to prevent domestic abuse and sexual violence.
+They asked Milo to be their Tech for Good technology partner.
+We were tasked with helping them with the user experience design and development of a gaming-based digital tool.
+The objective is to increase capacity to help children with mild to moderate special educational needs and disabilities (SEND).

-The accompanying web platform transforms the digital services that Tender can offer to schools and helps schools deliver Relationships Education to vulnerable groups of young people.
-The platform enables workshops to be set up and tailored to a learners' individual needs with the ability for teachers to track students' progress, gaining insight into learning outcomes that they have achieved.
+The accompanying web application transforms the digital services that Tender offers to schools.
+The digital platform helps deliver Relationships Education to vulnerable groups of young people.
+Through the digital platform the game and workshops can be set up and tailored to a learners' individual needs.
+Teachers can track students' progress, gaining insight into learning outcomes that they have achieved.

 The challenge

-To create a gaming-based digital tool to enable young people with special educational needs (SEND) to engage with sensitive topics from a safe distance, develop empathy and to “rehearse” for real-life scenarios, exploring their rights, expectations and choices in relationships in a fun and age-appropriate way.
+Game based learning: To create a gaming-based digital tool to enable young people with special educational needs (SEND) to engage with sensitive topics from a safe distance.
+To develop empathy and to “rehearse” for real-life scenarios.
+To explore their rights, expectations and choices in relationships in a fun and age-appropriate way.

-To create a digital service for schools to support the delivery of Relationships Education and enable teachers to tailor the gaming-based digital tool to a learners' individual needs, track their progress against learning outcomes and generate student reports.
+Digital platform: To create a digital service for schools to support the delivery of Relationships Education.
+Enable teachers to tailor the gaming-based digital tool to a learners' needs.
+Track pupils progress against learning outcomes and generate student reports.

 Narrative game progression, themes and levels

-Our UX design team worked with talented scriptwriters to develop the characters and create a narrative driven game that enables the players to “rehearse” for real-life scenarios.
-The script was written in such a way that the game can be configured for primary and secondary schools, the themes and language adapting to ensure that the levels are age appropriate.
+Our UX design team worked with talented scriptwriters to develop the characters and create a narrative driven game.
+The game enables players to “rehearse” for real-life scenarios by allowing them to make choices in a safe environment.
+The script was written in such a way that the game can be configured for primary and secondary schools.
+The themes and language adapt to ensure that the levels are age appropriate.

 Level design and topic progression

 The game has five levels and three mini-levels, each of which explores a different topic about relationships.
-These topics increase in their complexity and maturity as the game progresses, covering topics such as empathy, personal space, online safety, peer pressure and consent.
+These topics increase in their complexity and maturity as the game progresses.
+They cover topics such as empathy, personal space, online safety, peer pressure and consent.

 Fresh Start: The player has arrived at a new school and wants to get to know their classmates.
 But, with so many different personalities in one place, can everyone get on and respect each other?